lapikale/character-customization-game/proposal.md

 	- Background and character will be drawn to a screen in the right position when the program is run.
 Game will be interactable.

 ## Challenges
-- Accessing a list of images.
+- Accessing and iterating one by one through a list of images.
 - Adding logic to arrows to cycle through the list and display chosen image.
 - Drawing everything to a screen.